 On the Michigan bankruptcy court website, you can access the district's local rules and instructions for filing your paperwork on the navbar under "Filing Without an Attorney" or "For Debtors."

-This overview provides some—but not all—of the necessary information needed in a bankruptcy case.
-Be aware that the court will hold you responsible for knowing the law.
-If you don’t plan to hire an attorney, consider purchasing a do-it-yourself book like How to File Chapter 7 Bankruptcy by Attorney Cara O'Neill and Albin Renauer J.D. for additional information on your bankruptcy matter.
+Providing all information needed to file for bankruptcy is beyond the scope of this article.
+If you'd like to file without an attorney, consider buying a self-help book like How to File Chapter 7 Bankruptcy by Attorney Cara O'Neill and Albin Renauer J.D. to help you make well-informed decisions about your bankruptcy matter.